aqib-oss/windows-sonar-gh-actions/.github/pull_request_template.md

 ## Testing details

-- Enter details about how the changes were tested and verified to be working as expected without any side-effects.
+- Enter details about how the changes were tested and verified to work as expected without any side effects.